 Kabbage vs. Fundbox

 If you can’t meet the eligibility criteria at Kabbage, Fundbox is another good choice for working capital financing.
-Qualifying at Fundbox is based on your time in business (three to six months, depending on the product you choose), some revenue ($25,000 for a line of credit), no bankruptcies in the past two years and your use of accounting software and your business bank account.
-There are no credit score requirements to qualify for invoice financing or a line of credit, and despite the less strict eligibility criteria, Fundbox offers lower APRs than Kabbage at 13% to 60%.
+Qualifying at Fundbox is based on your time in business (2 or 3 months, depending on the product you choose), some revenue ($25,000 for a line of credit), no bankruptcies in the past two years and your use of accounting software and your business bank account.
+There are no minimum credit score requirements to qualify for invoice financing or a line of credit, and despite the less strict eligibility criteria, Fundbox offers lower APRs than Kabbage at 13% to 60%.
 Accounting services that Fundbox works with include QuickBooks, FreshBooks, Xero, Harvest, Clio and Zoho.
 Fundbox offers both a invoice financing and line of credit product, and either one can help you with cash flow gaps or working capital needs.
 Like Kabbage, Fundbox also offers quick funding -- in as fast as one business day, in some cases.

 Highlights (invoice financing)